FLCA Annual Meeting

 One of the important components of the upcoming Annual General Meeting is the election of the Board of Directors.
 The FLCA’s success over the years is due to the efforts of all our dedicated volunteers, and particularly to those you as the members have entrusted to provide leadership and work with the members of the community as we deal with the many important issues challenging our community.
 As a totally volunteer driven organization, our Board is very much a “hands-on” Board.

-These are challenging times: the continued threat of the Eurasian Watermilfoil, Blue-Green Algae, changing water level, boating safety issues, COVID 19, a growing and changing community, short term rentals, and the list goes on!
+We continue to deal with many issues that threaten our beautiful lake: the continued spread of the Eurasian Watermilfoil, Blue-Green Algae, the changing water level, boating safety issues, a growing and changing community, short term rentals, and the list goes on!
 Since the FLCA’s inception in 2008, we have been fortunate to have strong members on the Board who have served multiple terms, contributing their time, energy, knowledge and passion for the lake in order to address issues, protect our lake and support the community around it.
 Our membership is growing, we have built solid relationships with the Township, the SSEA, FOCA, FoTTSA and other lake associations.